RvNovae/tracklister/README.md

 `npm start`

 ### Packaging
-If you would like to package the program for yourself, you can use [Electron Packager](https://github.com/electron-userland/electron-packager)
+If you would like to package the program for yourself, you can use [Electron Builder](https://github.com/electron-userland/electron-builder)

-1. Install electron-packager globally
+1. Install electron-builder globally
-`npm install -g electron-packager`
+`npm install -g electron-builder`

 2. Package the program!
-`electron-packager .`
+`electron-builder .` or `yarn dist`